cgdonzalezr/otr_adj_model_flow_proposal/README.md

 ### Data Validation and Reconciliation

-The goal of this project is to:
+The goal of this section is to:

-1. **Create a Master Table:** Integrate the new LexisNexis files into the OTR master table.
+1. **Replace the LexisNexis plain CSV files:** Replace the LexisNexis plain CSV files used in current model training with more complete files, checking for concordance in the data.
 2. **Validate Application Counts:** Compare the number of applications in the new files with the corresponding periods in the BCG files to ensure consistency.
 3. **Verify Feature Values:** Compare the values of the shared feature `sbfecardcount` between the new and BCG files to ensure data integrity.